 Chutes, not Pools

 The first is that all the slides end in chutes rather than pools.
 This meant that even our 6 year-old could ride the biggest slides and not worry about splashing down and having to swim.
-If you’re children aren’t ready for splash pools, you’ll appreciate Cowabunga Bay.
+If your children aren’t ready for splash pools, you’ll appreciate Cowabunga Bay.

 There are also many different levels of slides.
 There are a few super short and small ones for younger kids, as well as some speedy, tall ones for older kids.
 Our boys tried them all and their ages range from 5-12.